niconicoj/niconicoj/README.md

 I recently fell in love with anything strongly typed.
 As someone who for a long time worked with php and vanilla js I absolutely love the safety and capabilities a good typed language allows.

-You can have a look at my personal website, although it's pretty slim content wise : [niconico.io](https://niconico.io)

 You can reach out to me by sending me an email at joulin.nicolas@gmail.com or by sending me a message on [linkedin](https://www.linkedin.com/in/nicolas-joulin-8b5a92166/).